Factory Bluetooth Retrofit - Supplement

-Amp installation instructions on BimmerNav call for tapping the speaker wires from the 54-pin adapter of the TCU while drawing power from the unused cellular booster.
-Alternatively, this procedure taps the speaker and power wires of your DB25 connection, leaving the 54-pin adapter untouched.
-This way, the obsolete DB25 connection is altered instead of the 54-pin adapter, which retains its versatility and original wiring, allowing it to be re-used in other installations.
+Amp installation instructions on BimmerNav call for tapping the speaker wires from the 54-pin adapter while drawing power from the unused cellular booster.
+However, this procedure taps the speaker and power wires of your DB25 connection, leaving the 54-pin adapter untouched.
+This way, the obsolete DB25 connection is altered instead of the 54-pin adapter, allowing it to be re-used in other installations.

 This approach is more convenient for those whose cars do not have a cellular booster connection or cannot locate it.
-Note this means the ELK-800 will share power with the TCU.
-But the additional power draw represented by the supplemental amp is minimal and will not pose a problem (no blown fuses, etc).
+Note this means the audio amplifier will share power with the TCU.
+But the additional power drawn by the supplemental amp is minimal and will not pose a problem (no blown fuses, etc).
 This approach also does not require any additional wires or splices.

 Purchase the amp on eBay or Amazon after searching by its name.
-Once installed, the ELK-800 requires so little power to boost telephone audio that its volume wheel needs to be set minimally (1/4 turn above OFF), otherwise audio clipping will occur.
+Once installed, the ELK-800 amp requires so little power to boost telephone audio that its volume wheel needs to be set minimally (1/4 turn above OFF), otherwise audio clipping will occur.